onehashai/onehash-connect/help/import-from-mattermost.md

 - Messages in threads are imported, but they are not explicitly marked as being in a thread.

-## Get your organization started with Zulip
+## Get your organization started with OneHash Connect

 {!import-get-your-organization-started.md!}